Dean A. Hrbacek: Financial filings

 As of February 29, 2008, Hrbacek's campaign is fourth with total fundraising at $266,086.
 This total includes a loan from Hrbacek to his campaign of $113,000.

 In the October 2007 filing, the Hrbacek Campaign reported net contributions of $109,195 ranking his campaign fourth in 3rd quarter contributions.
 In the 2007 Year End filing, the Hrbacek campaign reported net contributions of $37,592 which was sixth most for the quarter.
 In the Pre-Primary filing covering 1 January through February 13, the Hrbacek campaign collected $6,299, which ranked eighth among all candidates filing.

 The Hrbacek Campaign has made an effort to collect contributions from within the boundaries of Texas Congressional District 22 and with the exception of Political Action Committees, did not accept or solicit large contributions from lobbyists, D.C. insiders and special interests outside of CD 22.

 Photoshop controversy

 On January 19, 2008 a mailer containing a photo that was presented as a true image of Hrbacek was in reality a computerized composite of Hrbacek's face and someone else's slimmer figure, in suit and tie, from neck to knee.
-It made international news.
+Campaign manager, Scott Broschart, confirmed that the image was fake, and that Hebacek didn't have time for a photoshoot.